Prostate Testing for Cancer and Treatment (ProtecT)

 PURPOSE: This randomized phase III trial is studying active monitoring to see how well it works compared with radical prostatectomy or radiation therapy in treating patients with localized prostate cancer.

 |Prostate Cancer||Procedure: Radical prostatectomy Radiation: Conformal radiation therapy Other: Active monitoring|

 - To assess survival of patients with localized prostate cancer at 10 years and 15 years after treatment.

 - To investigate disease progression (i.e., biochemical and clinical), treatment complications, and lower urinary tract symptoms in these patients.

-- To investigate the psychosocial impact of case-finding and treatment on these patients, including generic health status, quality of life, and sexual function.
+- To investigate the psychosocial impact of cancer detection and treatment on these patients, including generic health status, quality of life, and sexual function.

-- To estimate the resource use and costs of case-finding, treatment, and follow-up.
+- To estimate the resource use and costs of detection, treatment, and follow-up.

 - To compare costs and outcomes of treatment in terms of survival and health-related quality of life.